Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/zerto_virtual_replication_as_a_service/guide.en-gb.md

 Now you need to define the default network to use during test failovers and actual failovers.

-- **Failover/Move Network**: choose the default vSphere portgroup for an actual failover.
+- **Failover/Move Network**: Choose the default vSphere portgroup for an actual failover.
-- **Failover Test Network**: choose the default vSphere portgroup for a test failover.
+- **Failover Test Network**: Choose the default vSphere portgroup for a test failover.
-- **Recovery Folder**: if you want to regroup the failover VMs on the secondary site, you can select a folder or just "/" to place the VMs at the root of the vSphere inventory.
+- **Recovery Folder**: If you want to regroup the failover VMs on the secondary site, you can select a folder or just "/" to place the VMs at the root of the vSphere inventory.

 > [!primary]
 > **Pre-recovery Script** and  **Post-recovery Script** are locked down, these features are not enabled.